If you're looking for the best budget projector you can find, we're here to lend you a hand with your search!

 The MOOKA RD-823 also produces up to 200" display, which we'd say makes it a standout choice for home theatres.

-Before choosing the best budget projector, there are a number of questions worth looking into to help you find the best choice for you.
+Before choosing the best budget projector, there are several questions worth looking into to help you find the best choice for you.

 Is 5000 Lumens good for a projector?